-My point here is that to give your hair every chance to regrow you need to eat the right foods for your metabolic type.
+My point here is that to give your hair every chance to be thick and healthy again you need to eat the right foods for your metabolic type.

 Inside Hair Equilibrium is a 39 point questionnaire that will reveal your metabolic type so you can immediately optimise your diet to your metabolic type and stop fighting against what your body wants.

-For now, let’s take a closer look at the two best ways to trigger hair regrowth as quickly as possible now the underlying causes of hair loss have been fixed.
+For now, let’s take a closer look at the two best ways to trigger healthy hair as quickly as possible now the underlying causes of hair loss have been fixed.

-There have been quite a few scientific studies that show just how effective a dermaroller can be to regrow lost hair.
+There have been quite a few scientific studies that show just how effective a dermaroller can be to trigger new hairs to appear.